Alcoholism: Drinking to Despair

 What is Alcoholism?

 The term alcoholism has been largely replaced in the professional treatment community with the term alcohol use disorder or AUD.
 AUD is used to describe problem drinking that develops into a severe medical condition.
-AUD is a chronic brain disease that is characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not drinking.
+AUD is a chronic brain disease that is characterized by compulsive alcohol use, loss of control over intake, and a negative emotional state when not drinking.
 AUD is a relapsing disease.

 AUD is a large problem in the United States, with millions of adults and hundreds of thousands of adolescents struggling with alcohol problems.
 According to the 2015 National Survey on Drug Use and Health:6